skooter500/MusicVisuals/README.md

 The particles' movements and sizes can follow the pulsating beats and subtle variations in the music, creating a mesmerizing and hypnotic visual effect.
 The changing colors of the particles can correspond to the shifting tones and emotions in the song, reflecting its introspective and evocative qualities.

+-This visualization displays moving particles that respond to the audio input.
+-The particles' positions and sizes are influenced by the amplitude of the audio, creating a visual effect that corresponds to the intensity of the sound.
+-The colors of the particles also change based on the audio input, further enhancing the visual representation of the song.

 https://user-images.githubusercontent.com/123604689/235655738-f9708e1e-cc01-45cf-9286-2e05bf5a20db.mov

 CDWaves (Mode 4):